SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 > I CAN'T. I'VE ...
 STARTED A NEW PROJECT.

-<I>He is sipping his tea when she turned back toward him.
-She looks strange in her dark hair, and yet, the grey never seemed to suit her either.</i>
+<I>He is sipping his tea when she turns back toward him.
+She looks strange in her dark hair, and yet, the grey had never seemed to suit her either.</i>

 ### MYRTLE ###